Configuration Schema

 Reference for Neuwerk policy payloads accepted by the management API.

-This page documents the policy configuration payloads accepted by the management API.
-The
+This page documents the singleton policy payload accepted by the management API.
+The authoritative

-authoritative machine-readable source is the generated OpenAPI document at
+machine-readable source is the generated OpenAPI document at /openapi/neuwerk-v1.json,

 Scope

-The current configuration schema is the payload accepted by the policy management API:
+The current configuration schema is the payload accepted by the singleton policy API:

 {